-7.4 Follow-up visits
+7.4 Post-infusion visits for HIV-uninfected study participants

-The following procedures are performed at all scheduled follow-up visits:
+The following procedures are performed at all post-infusion follow-up visits for HIVuninfected study participants:

 - HIV infection assessment including pre-test counseling.
 A subsequent follow-up contact is conducted to provide post-test counseling and to report results to participant; - Confirm that participants received HIV test results from previous visit.
-If not, provide test results and post-test counseling as appropriate; - Blood collection for HIV testing and sample storage. - Ship samples to HVTN Central Laboratory for HIV diagnostic testing.
+If not, provide test results and post-test counseling as appropriate; - Blood collection for HIV testing and sample storage; and - Ship samples to HVTN Central Laboratory for HIV diagnostic testing.

-Additional procedures will be performed at scheduled follow-up visits as specified in Appendix I through Appendix K:
+Additional procedures will be performed at scheduled follow-up visits as specified in Appendix F and Appendix J:

 - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Administration of participant questionnaire, which may include acceptability, behavioral risk, study product belief, motivations, and social impact domains (must be done prior to risk reduction counseling) - Risk reduction counseling (as described in Section 7.5); - Urine or serum pregnancy test (for participants who are capable of becoming pregnant).
-Persons who are NOT capable of becoming pregnant due to having undergone total hysterectomy or bilateral oophorectomy (verified by medical records), are not required to undergo pregnancy testing; - Pregnancy prevention assessment (as described in Section 7.2 and 7.6); - Assessment of new or unresolved AEs/intercurrent illnesses; and - Complete physical examination, including weight, vital signs, and clinical assessments of head, ears, eyes, nose, and throat; neck; lymph nodes; heart; chest; abdomen; extremities; neurological function; and skin.
+Persons who are NOT capable of becoming pregnant due to having undergone total hysterectomy or bilateral oophorectomy (verified by medical records), are not required to undergo pregnancy testing; - For participants who are capable of becoming pregnant, pregnancy prevention assessment (as described in Section 7.2 and 7.8); - Assessment of new or unresolved AEs/intercurrent illnesses; - Urine dipstick (see Section 7.9); and - Complete physical examination, including weight, vital signs, and clinical assessments of head, ears, eyes, nose, and throat; neck; lymph nodes; heart; chest; abdomen; extremities; neurological function; and skin.